wp-plugins/easyrotator-for-wordpress/readme.txt

 To learn how to create an images-only layout for your rotator, see [this article](http://www.dwuser.com/support/easyrotator/kb/images-only-layout/).

+= What types of video can I use in a rotator? =

+To learn more about what video types are supported and how to integrate video, see [this article](http://www.dwuser.com/support/easyrotator/kb/video-faqs/).

 = Does EasyRotator work properly on SSL sites? =

 Yes!
 The most recent versions of the plugin are automatically compatible with SSL sites.
 If a page is being viewed over SSL, all rotators will be updated appropriately to avoid mixed-content warnings.